helloakn/nextjs-frontend-with-ssr/README.md

-# react js frontend and api integration.
+# Next.js frontend + SSR and api integration.

 This project is for my aungkyawnyunt.com. you can study next.js for frontend by walking through in this repo.
 previous version i used reactjs for my frontend, i updated with next.js for better performance and SEO.